mikinty/real-estate-salesperson/README.md

 ### Beyond

 Congrats!
 You are now a licensed real estate salesperson.
 Go on fancy showings, fun tours, and networking -- the world is yours!

+### Continuing Education

+Ah the joys of getting your RE license and forgetting you have to maintain it.
+Every state ie different, but you can find the [NY RE Continuing Education Requirements here](https://www.kapre.com/real-estate/new-york/state-requirements).
+For NY: "Renewal periods are every two years from the date printed on the license.
+Licensees are eligible to renew up to three months prior to the expiration date."
+And usually you need 22.5 hrs of CE Credit.

+After completing the course, you can renew your license on eAccessNY 3 months from the expiration date (so not too early).